|

 The Eminent Domain/Condemnation appraisal process is highly specialized.
 An Appraiser must not only have knowledge and understanding of the local market and be cognizant of the potential appraisal problems involved, but also be familiar with the format(s) within which the analysis must be presented.
 The five forms are identified below:

-The Value Finding format (VF) is utilized for simplistic partial acquisitions that are of low value, where the taking results in an uncomplicated valuation problem and where the value of the taking is $35,000 or less.
-It may also be used when there are no substantial changes between the property before the take and the residue property, there are no buildings in the take area and where there are no damages (though costs-to-cure may be considered).
+The Summary Appraisal Report in a Value Finding format (VF) is utilized for simplistic partial acquisitions that are of low value, where the taking results in an uncomplicated valuation problem and where the value of the taking is $65,000 or less.
+It may also be used when there are no substantial changes between the property before the take and the residue property, there are no buildings in the take area and where there are no damages to the residue property.
+Mitigating or elimination of possible damages may be considered using a Costs-to-cure.
+Appropriate analysis and explanation must be included in the report and the recommended value conclusion.
 Within this format there is no formal before and after analysis, however it is considered an appraisal report, thus the preparer must be a certified or licensed appraiser and be on ODOT’s roster of approved appraisers.
 Accompaniment is mandatory and the report must be presented on the ODOT (VF) template/format.
+The report must be compliant with the Uniform Standards of Professional Practice (USPAP) and accompaniment with the owner or owner’s representative is mandatory.

 Projects include: